Opentrons/Protocols/protocols/466f93-3/README.md

 	* DNA Library prep

 ## Description
-This protocol mixes end-repaired DNA samples with adaptor ligation mastermix and DNA barcodes specified according to a CSV input file
+This protocol mixes end-repaired DNA samples with adaptor ligation mastermix and DNA barcodes specified according to a CSV input file.
+Prepare at least

 * `Number of samples`: The number of DNA samples on your sample plate.
 Should be between 7 and 36.

-* `Magnetic engagement time when total sample volume < 50 uL`: How many minutes to engage the magnets when the total bead sample volume is 50 µL or less, Opentrons recommends 5 minutes.
+* `Magnetic engagement time`: How many minutes to engage the magnets when the total bead sample volume is 50 µL or less, Opentrons recommends at least 5 minutes.

-* `Magnetic engagement time when total sample volume > 50 uL`: How many minutes to engage the magnets when the total bead sample volume is more than 50, Opentrons recommends 7 minutes.
 ---

 ### Labware